Balazs23/tabeo-devops-chal/k8s/readme.md

 kubectl apply -k k8s/overlays/test

 ## Test
-The deployment has been tested in a default GKE cluster GKE, using the follwing command for listing
+The deployment has been tested in a default GKE cluster

 ### self-signed SSL
 ## SSL cert